 Drinking Water

 You should avoid drinking tap water here in Thailand and stick to bottled drinking water.
-You can buy a big 6 litre bottle or smaller 1.5 litre bottles from 7 Eleven and then refill them at the reverse osmosis water vending machines for about 1 baht per litre.
+You can buy a big 6 litre bottle or a pack of 6x 1.5 litre bottles from 7-Eleven or most supermarkets.

 Some apartment buildings also get water delivery services – check with the front desk of your apartment building to see if they offer this service.
-Generally, deliveries happen 1-2 times per week, and it’s a lot easier than refilling your own bottles at the machines.
+Generally, deliveries happen 1-2 times per week.

 Laundry

-Otherwise, you can find a full service laundry service – there’s several of them around the Nimmanhaemin area, or you can use WashDrop which offers free pick up and delivery from your apartment.
+Otherwise, you can use WashDrop, which offers free pick-up and delivery from your apartment.

 Internet Providers

-Most of the short term rental apartments already have an internet connection, so this probably won’t apply to most people.
+Most of the short-term rental apartments already have an internet connection, so this probably won’t apply to most people.
 However, if you need to get an internet connection, the two main providers are Sinet and 3BB.
-You can find kiosks for Sinet on the ground floor of Kad Suan Kaew or the 3rd floor of Maya and there’s a 3BB store in the basement of Kad Suan Kaew.
+You can find kiosks for Sinet on the 3rd floor of Maya, and there’s a 3BB store at both of the Central malls.

 Any Other Questions?